10thfloor/fly-autoplacer/README.md

 ### 2. Application Configuration

-Create a `config.yaml` file in the project root with the following variables:
+Update the `config/config.yml` to tweak the placement logic. <br/>
+There is a file watcher in place so any changes made while the service is running will be applied automatically.

 ```yaml
 # Configuration settings for the auto-placer